neha-duggirala/neha-duggirala/README.md

 # Hey there👋!!
 I'm Neha

-    💻 I work for Shell as an MLE
+    💻 Shell's MLE by day, coding enthusiast by night
-    🌱 I’m currently learning NLP
+    🌱 Delving into the fascinating world of NLP
-    👯 I’m looking to collaborate for project on NLP
-    💬 Ask me about anything, I'm happy to help!
+    👯 Seeking exciting collaborations for mind-blowing NLP projects 💬 Need a hand or have burning questions?
+I'm here to assist!
-    📫 How to reach me: nsm.duggirala@gmail.com
+    📫 Reach out to me at nsm.duggirala@gmail.com
-    ⚡ Fun fact: I'm a vegan😁
+    ⚡ Fun fact: I'm powered by plants!
+Proud vegan here! 😁

  ![Neha's github stats](https://github-readme-stats.vercel.app/api?username=neha-duggirala&show_icons=true&theme=radical)